fanfarian/qu-int-Theme-Functionality/README.txt

 1. No screenshots available

 == Changelog ==

+= 2.7.1 =
+Small Bugfix with oEmbedd feature

 = 2.7.0 =
 Check if WordPress-Core function 'has_site_icon()' is supported and use this function.